What is competitive neutrality?

-You may write to the Minister for Customer Service and ask for the complaint to be referred to IPART.
+You may write to the Premier and ask for the complaint to be referred to IPART.

-The Minister for Customer Service may refer the complaint to IPART if some conditions are met.
+The Premier may refer the complaint to IPART if some conditions are met.
 These are:

 - the complaint relates to any or all of the public trading activities of the Government business